radicalIT/Beacon_HEX_Generator/README.md

 #### 1. Using setup.py

-The easiest way to generate HEX code is by setup.py script.
+The easiest way to generate HEX code is to use setup.py script.
 This special script which generate command which execute iBeacon.py script with suitable args.

 #### 2. Using command args